 MBBS (Singapore) – M.Med (Singapore) – MRCP (United Kingdom) – FAMS (Medical Oncology)

-She has had more than a decade of clinical experience in Medical Oncology and is fluent in English, Mandarin and Hokkien and is able to speak some Malay and Bahasa.
+She has also given many local and overseas talks as an invited speaker including in China, Vietnam and Brunei.
+She has also chaired conferences and been an invited speaker for both local and overseas conferences.
+She is fluent in English, Mandarin and Hokkien and is able to speak some Malay and Bahasa.
 She has taken care of patients from many regional and overseas regions including Indonesia, Vietnam, Myanmar, China, Bangladesh, Sri Lanka, India and Russia.